You might have heard of a baby being in the posterior position.

 The occipito-posterior fetal position means that the baby’s head is angled, so it measures larger.
 The top of the head is entering the pelvis and doesn’t mold as well as the crown.
 The spine is also extended rather than curled, which also prevents the crown from entering the pelvis first.

 Most babies who enter the pelvis in an OP position will eventually turn to the OA position for birth, especially if they aren’t the first ones to go through that pelvis.

-Some will be born in the occiput posterior position, but this can mean labor is slower and more painful.
+Some babies will be born in the occiput posterior position, but this can mean labor is slower and more painful.

-Other times, especially for first-time mothers, a baby in the OP position can’t be born and will need the help of an ob-gyn doctor.
+At other times, especially for first-time mothers, a baby in the OP position can’t be born and will need the help of an ob-gyn doctor.